jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-song-count.md

   }
 {% endhighlight %}

-#### Sum play counts for each song
+#### Sum Values and Output Total
-  Called for each key/iterator pair from the GroupByKey phase above, reduce() combines the results of each iterator to singular values by summing the tallies and writes the resulting value for each key to the output collector.
+Called once for each key, reduce() combines the all of the values associated with a key by adding then together and writing the total for each key to the output collector.

 {% highlight java %}
   public void reduce(K key, Iterator<LongWritable> values,